Why semantic search?

 Providing truly relevant results is paramount in commerce search now that shoppers are increasingly using more conversational and complex queries.
 In these situations, where keyword-based search falls in recognizing the context of queries and the intent of shoppers, semantic search comes into play.

-Semantic search identifies the shopper's intent, the contextual meaning, and similarity between queries and products in your catalogue, returning more relevant product results faster.
+Semantic search identifies the shopper's intent, the contextual meaning, and similarity between queries and products in your catalog, returning more relevant product results faster.

 Since the way shoppers interact with semantic search is more conversational, they feel better understood and the relationship with your brand is reinforced thanks to their experience in your commerce store.
 Semantic search is useful in certain cases where zero-result scenarios are more likely, helping to minimize those by offering results for semantically similar queries.
 Using semantic relationships inherent in language enable a powerful recommendation system that enriches results by creating a cascade of relevant products.